404 - Not Found

 Step-by-Step Diagnosis for Not Found

-- 2Verify resource existence and lifecycle state in the same environment and namespace.
+- 2Verify the resource exists, was not soft-deleted, and is addressable in the same environment and namespace as the failing request.

 Implementation Examples